TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/005 User class.md

 I have here tried to imply that the Product manager may access *some* customer data, maybe view certain things, but not modify.
 I.e. only *read access*.

-Maybe the Customer Service Assistant view some product orders by customers, but not modify anything.
+Maybe the Customer Service Assistant view some product orders by customers, but cannot modify anything.